JonDemers/opcode-ssg/_posts/2014-11-04-solve-java-lang-outofmemoryerror-java-heap-space.markdown

 ### Option 1.
 Use [VisualVM](https://visualvm.github.io/)

 Open VisualVM (`JDK_HOME/bin/jvisualvm`), right-click on the process on the left pane and select Heap Dump.
-That’s it.
+That's it.

 ### Option 2.
 Use command line tools

-If you do not have a graphical environment and can’t use vnc ([VisualVM](https://visualvm.github.io/) needs a graphical environment), use [jps](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jps.html) and [jmap](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jmap.html) to generate the heap dump file.
+If you do not have a graphical environment and can't use vnc ([VisualVM](https://visualvm.github.io/) needs a graphical environment), use [jps](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jps.html) and [jmap](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jmap.html) to generate the heap dump file.
 Those programs are also located in `JDK_HOME/bin/`.

 ```bash
 $ jps